DataSF/datasf.github.io/academy/_posts/2016-03-12-leveraging-the-citys-open-data.md

 ## What You'll Learn In This Course

+* How to load data manually into the open data portal
 * How to connect to live data using Excel and the Power Query add-in
 * How to ask questions about datasets through the portal
 * How to discover yet to be published data not on the portal